qburn93/hangman-game/README.md

 ![indentbug](https://i.imgur.com/72uHhKL.png)
 - While trying to start a new game AFTER game is WON, the play again Y button just ends the game instead of restarting.
 But if game is lost the restart of the game has no issues.
 ![newgamebug](https://i.imgur.com/nBZ7U90.png)
 - I tried changing to loop_game and play_game instead of calling for main function but it still didnt fixed the issue.
+- Update: I noticed when restarting the repository the play again feature works after game is won and after a short while it does not work again.
 ![y/newgame](https://i.imgur.com/gclN4UM.png)

 - An error was caused by following line, where the word in play would not be displayed after game was lost, this was fixed by adding no blank space after the comma.